pmndrs/uikit/docs/tutorials/sizing.md

 ---
 title: Sizing
-description: How to size elements and use pixelSize, sizeX, sizeY, and precision.
+description: How to size elements and use pixelSize, sizeX, and sizeY.
 nav: 10
 ---